DiegoMau5/cv_web/README.md

 # cv_web
-this my web cv with Django and Boostrap
+this is my web cv with Django and Boostrap